Foundations · Day 1

 - "Unbelievable" → 3 tokens: Un, believ, able

-Some words like “sun” or “karma” are so common, the model sees them as single tokens.
+Some words like "sun" or "light" are so common, the model sees them as single tokens.

 It's like AI doesn't read words; it recognizes familiar fragments.